fisshy/react-scroll/README.md

 #### Changelog
+> 1.5.2
+- Fixes the way everything is built and transformed with babel.

+> 1.5.0
+- Now using class and extending React.Component to match later versions of react.

+> v1.4.8
+- Additional easings and animations added

 > v1.4.0
 - It's now possible to nest scroll areas and get a callback when "link is active"